Task-Oriented Design

 Users do not interact with a product with only one device; not all devices suit specific tasks.
 For example, a user would use a hand-held device instead of a laptop for driving directions.
 When planning a vacation, a user might interact with a laptop instead.
 Then, users might want to send those directions to their phones once they begin their trip.

 Designers create layouts for different devices that are optimized for typical usage patterns.
 The layout of an application or website may be tailored to fit the screen size and input capabilities of a specific device for the best user experience.
-A mobile design might not include a function available on a desktop or vice versa.
+Mobile User Experience (UX) design might not include a function available on a desktop or vice versa.

 Task-Oriented Design and Ubiquitous Computing